jongregory/PersonalWebsite/content/posts/microsoft-ai-event.md

 I recently attended a great event in Birmingham hosted by <> where Microsoft demonstrated the Azure Cognitive Services.

+This was a hands on event with a chance to have a go with each of the available Cognitive Services.

 Email - jongregoryaiday@hotmail.com - windowcleaner10

 Quick Notes